sushildas100/Antaryami-Ai--MERN/README.md

 ## Privacy Policy

-Read our [Privacy Policy](https://github.com/sushildas100/Antaryami-Ai--MERN/blob/main/PRIVACY-POLICY.md) before using Gemini AI.
+Read our [Privacy Policy](https://github.com/sushildas100/Antaryami-Ai--MERN/blob/main/PRIVACY-POLICY.md) before using Antaryami AI.
 Your use of this web app is subject to our privacy terms.

 ## Disclaimer

-Read the [Disclaimer](https://github.com/shuvra-matrix/Gemini-Ai--MERN/blob/main/DISCLAIMER.md) before using Gemini AI.
+Read the [Disclaimer](https://github.com/sushildas100/Antaryami-Ai--MERN/blob/main/DISCLAIMER.md) before using Antaryami AI.
 Use of this web app implies acceptance of the terms stated in the disclaimer.

 Enjoy chatting with Antaryami AI! 🚀